phyunsj/JSONRPC-Handler/README.md

 Read .xls and generate codes as much as possible. **generator.py**

-The following package is used :
+The following packages are used :
-- jsoncpp
+- jsoncpp (MIT License)
-- AppWeb 2 EgiHandler
+- AppWeb 2 EgiHandler (Commercial or GPL)
+- python

 Generated Code (**jsonrpc_handler.switch.include**) will be called from **EgiForm::run**.